planetfederal/workshops/workshops/geoserver/adv/readme.txt

 6. Load each table from the PostGIS store into GeoServer as a layer using the same names as the tables.

 7. Upload each SLD file in the styles/earth/ directory as a new style in GeoServer and associate each with its namesake layer.
+Use capital letters for style names.

 8. Load shadedrelief.tif as a GeoTIFF datastore and layer (again in the earth workspace).

 9. Create a layer group called "earth" that contains each of the layers loaded.
-Suggested order: shadedrelief, ocean, cities, coastline, countries, rivers
+Suggested order: shadedrelief, ocean, cities, coastline, countries, rivers.
+This should NOT be in workspace "earth".

 10. Create a PostGIS database called advanced createdb -T template_postgis advanced